Cleft Lip and Palate

 • lack of access to adequate speech services when the child was younger, resulting in habituated speech patterns (compensatory articulations) that may be more difficult to change;

-• persistent anatomic obstacles to normal speech, such as severe malocclusion or untreated VPD;
+• persistent anatomic obstacles to normal speech, such as severe malocclusion or untreated VPI;

 • poorly developed self-monitoring skills; and